 Glossary Term or phrase What it means Action-reflection A way of working that means you act or take action and then stop to think what happened as a result.
 Did what you thought would happen actually happen - and if not why?
 What worked or didn't work?
 Then you apply those learnings to what you do next.
 Adaptive learning Using learning to adapt action plans in an ongoing way so that each phase makes active use of 'learned' knowledge about what has or hasn't worked before.
 Attribution Where an initiative or action directly caused the observed outcomes.
 Backbone organisation A coordinating body or group who supports collaboration partners in a range of ways such as convening meetings, supporting agreed work programmes, establishing shared measurement systems, seeking/holding funds on behalf of the group, communicating with key stakeholders etc. Burning platform An issue or approach that's broadly and strongly supported within the community.
 Capacity building The process of developing and strengthening the skills, abilities, structures, policies, practices and resources that individuals, families, organisations and communities need to survive and thrive.
 Community coaching Action reflection and problem solving processes that build both on the community's own knowledge and experience and that of outside mentors.
 Comprehensive Involves a range of initiatives that span multiple sectors which community initiative collectively seek to address identified community priorities and goals.
 Contribution Where the initiative or action helped to achieve the outcomes observed.
-Developmental approach Rather than prescribed in advance, strategies and best courses of action emerge as people work together.
-Developmental evaluation A process of thinking, planning, implementing and evaluating that is continuously and simultaneous, so that actions and interventions can be adapted on an ongoing basis, thus ensuring a higher chance of success.
-Empowerment The process of giving confidence, skills, support and power to others so they can actively shape, influence, lead and be part of what happens in their place and how. Нарū Groups of extended families who lived in close proximity within part of a tribal boundary. lwi Maori tribe.
+Developmental approach Rather than prescribed in advance, strategies and best courses of actic emerge as people work together.
+Developmental evaluation elopmental A process of thinking, planning, implementing and evaluating that is Empowerment The process of giving confidence, skills, support and power to oth they can actively shape, influence, lead and be part of what happed their place and how. Нарū Groups of extended families who lived in close proximity within part of a tribal boundary. lwi Maori tribe.
 Strengths based An approach that assesses the inherent strengths of a situation, place or person and then develops actions that build on these strengths.
 Systems change The formal rules, policies, structures etc that govern how things operate.
 Te Tiriti o Waitangi Treaty of Waitangi, New Zealand's founding document signed between the British Crown and Māori in 1840.
 Tight-loose Some aspects have fixed or definite parameters, while other aspects approach have very flexible parameters that can be moulded and shaped through working together.
-Whanāu A Māori concept that encompasses a broader understanding of family, including blood relations, friends and community members who act like family and undertake family roles.
+Whanāu A Māori concept that encompasses a broader understanding of faincluding blood relations, friends and community members who a family and undertake family roles.